 Check with your state driver’s license agency.
 You will need to go in person to present documentation to verify who you are and where you live in order to get your REAL ID.
 But the good news is that The Department of Homeland Security is seeking to offer an online process to obtain REAL IDs in the future.

-If you’re unable to get a REAL ID before October 1st, 2021, TSA will accept other forms of ID so you can still board your flight, including:
+If you’re unable to get a REAL ID before May of 2025, TSA will accept other forms of ID so you can still board your flight, including:

 - S. Passport

 - DHS Trusted Traveler Cards (Global Entry, NEXUS, SENTRI, FAST)

 Will minors need to have a driver’s license or state ID to fly domestically?